-Trucking companies who engage in the transportation of hazardous materials have a responsibility under the safety regulations that relate to such material.
-They must have proper information regarding the material, have it appropriately packaged with appropriate reporting and safety information.
+Trucking companies who engage in the transportation of hazardous materials are responsible under the safety regulations related to such materials.
+They must have proper information regarding the material and have it appropriately packaged with appropriate reporting and safety information.

 After an accident, police officers are not aware of the additional requirements that apply to hazardous material transport when investigating a crash.
-Local law enforcement mainly may not be aware of the other rules and requirements for hazardous material shipping.
+Local law enforcement may be unaware of the other rules and requirements for hazardous material shipping.

-It is vital that the attorney handling the injury case involving hazardous material to know the hazardous material regulations.
-Often, rules violations can be uncovered once discovery in the personal injury case has commenced.
+The attorney handling the injury case involving hazardous material must know the hazardous material regulations.
+Often, rule violations can be uncovered once discovery in the personal injury case has commenced.

 Increased insurance limits with hazardous material

-Liability insurance requirements under federal regulations are increased for carriers who transport hazardous materials.
+Liability insurance requirements under federal regulations are increased for carriers transporting hazardous materials.
 The liability minimums are increased to between 1,000,000 to 5 million dollars in liability coverage will be required—section 387.9.
-Frequently our truck accident lawyers have also found excess coverage for motor carriers that haul hazardous material.
+Our truck accident lawyers have frequently found excess coverage for motor carriers that haul hazardous material.

-The exact amount of minimum liability coverage required under regulations depends upon the carrier and the cargo.
+The minimum liability coverage required under regulations depends upon the carrier and the cargo.

 Dangers of hazardous material truck accidents

 Rollover truck accidents often occur with carriers hauling liquids.
-This can lead to additional accidents when the substance is spilled on the roadway.
+This can lead to additional accidents when spilling substances on the roadway.
 Either from exposure or causing other innocent motorists to lose control.

 Who may be responsible?

-One of the first things that a qualified truck accident lawyer does after being retained for a trucking accident of any sort is to identify potential defendants.
+One of the first things a qualified truck accident lawyer does after being retained for a trucking accident is to identify potential defendants.
 With hazardous materials, in addition to the truck driver and trucking company, in some situations, one must also consider the shipping entity.

-A careful investigation of the crash and the actions on the part of the trucking company, tribe driver, and shipper can be fruitful in discovering violations of the safety regulations, which may be considered negligence per se.
+A careful investigation of the crash and the actions of the trucking company, tribe driver, and shipper can be fruitful in discovering violations of the safety regulations, which may be considered negligence per se.

-It is often only after the intense discovery in a personal injury or wrongful death case that some of the rule violations are discovered.
+Some rule violations are often discovered after the intense discovery of a personal injury or wrongful death case.